anna-spark/Texel-Art-Media/README.md

 # How to Install:
 After cloning this repo, compress it and then install it from Edit > Prefrences (or just click <Crtl ,>).
-Click on the dropdown triangle from the top right and click "Install From Disk..." select the compressed file Make sure to install dependencies by clicking on the "Install Dependencies from the dropdown"
+Click on the dropdown triangle from the top right and click "Install From Disk..." select the compressed file Make sure to install dependencies by clicking on the "Install Dependencies" from the dropdown Open the Layout side pannel, which will contain BlendAR tab.

-### Mediapipe Detection

-Run Mediapipe within Blender to detect pose, hand, face or holistic features.
-BlendArMocap calculates rotation data based on the detection results at runtime to drive rigs.<br>

-**Caution:** Requires external dependencies which can be installed via the add-on preferences with elevated privileges.
+Select the video file, and change target to pose.

 ### Transfer